MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

     --output tsv)"
 ```

+To view the environment variable, enter `echo ${OIDC_ISSUER}`.
 The environment variable should contain the issuer URL, similar to the following example:

 `https://northamerica.oic.prod-arc.azure.com/00000000-0000-0000-0000-000000000000/12345678-1234-1234-1234-123456789123/ `